Tạ Quang Bửu

 Tạ Quang Bửu (1910–1986) was a Vietnamese scientist and politician.
-Bửu was the fourth Minister of Defence of Vietnam (August 1947 to August 1948) and held the position of Deputy Minister of Ministry of Defence (Vietnam) from 1954 to 1958.
+Bửu was the fourth Minister of Defence of Vietnam (August 1947 to August 1948) and held the position of Deputy Minister of Defence from 1954 to 1958.

-In 2015, Ministry of Science and Technology (Vietnam) established Tạ Quang Bửu Prize – an annual prize to encourage and honor scientists with outstanding achievement in basic research in the fields of natural sciences and engineering.
+In 2015, Ministry of Science and Technology established Tạ Quang Bửu Prize – an annual prize to encourage and honor scientists with outstanding achievement in basic research in the fields of natural sciences and engineering.